GoogleCloudPlatform/monitoring-dashboard-samples/alerts/memcached/README.md

 ## High CPU Usage

-if `memcached.cpu.usage` is higher than what is anticipated it could show that the Server us overloaded and efforts to improve performance may be necessary.
+if `memcached.cpu.usage` is higher than what is anticipated, default is `0.9`, it could show that the Server is overloaded and efforts to improve performance may be necessary.
 Subjective to environment, configure threshold knowingly.

 ## High Evictions